Parallels (band): Visionaries (2010)

-Parallels released a 10-year Anniversary edition remaster and remix album through NewRetroWave Records in 2020 which features remixes by Valerie Collective artists Anoraak, Maethelvin.
+Parallels released a 10-year Anniversary edition remaster and remix album through NewRetroWave Records in 2020 which features remixes by Valerie Collective artists Anoraak and Maethelvin.

 XII (2012)

 The band released their second album, entitled XII, on Marigold Records in the spring of 2012.
 After the departure of Findlay and Kehoe, Dodson began writing material for Parallels' second album, XII, at Marigold Studios in Toronto.
 In 2012, her brother Nick Dodson joined on drums and Artem Galperine on synths.
 XII eventually hit No. 5 on Earshot!
 Canada's college radio charts in 2012.
 The album includes a rendition of "Moonlight Desires" by Canadian artist Lawrence Gowan.
-Parallels performed at Fashion Magazine 's 35th Anniversary party at Toronto's Distillery District's Fermenting Cellar.
+Parallels performed at Fashion Magazine's 35th Anniversary party at Toronto's Distillery District's Fermenting Cellar.

-"Civilization EP" (2015)
+Civilization EP (2015)

-In 2015, Parallels' "Civilization EP" hit No. 1 in Canada, on Earshot's "National Electronic Chart".
-"Civilization EP" includes a cover of "Age Of Consent" by British alternative group New Order.
+In 2015, Parallels' Civilization EP hit No. 1 in Canada, on Earshot's "National Electronic Chart".
+Civilization EP includes a cover of "Age Of Consent" by British alternative group New Order.
 In its review of the EP, Electronic Rumors deemed Parallels "Undoubtedly one of Canada's finest synthpop exports".

 Metropolis (2017)

 Parallels' third album, Metropolis, was released on February 17, 2017.
-The title track was featured on CBC Radio 1's show "Hear & Now" as "Song Of The Week".
+The title track was featured on CBC Radio 1's show Hear & Now as "Song of the Week".
 On November 18, 2016, Parallels headlined "Friday Night Live" at the Royal Ontario Museum for a crowd of 3500 people.
 Their second single "I.R.L" received a video by Emmy-Award winning director Jack Chapman.
-The video won for "Best Music Video" at multiple independent film festivals including the Los Angeles Film Awards, Indie Memphis Film Festival and the Canadian Diversity Film Awards.
+The video won for "Best Music Video" at multiple independent film festivals including the Los Angeles Film Awards, Indie Memphis Film Festival, and the Canadian Diversity Film Awards.
 Parallels supported French band Yelle at their sold-out show at Adelaide Hall in Toronto on October 17, 2017.

 Parallels made their live European debut in March 2018 at synth wave party "VHS Vision V" in Stockholm, Sweden.
 In November 2018, Parallels teamed up with German synth wave artist Nina for a six-date tour in the United States.